AØKK08364U Seminar: Economics of Culture and Institutions

 • Deadline commitmentpaper: In agreement with the lecturer and not later than 1st of October.

-• Deadline of pre-paper uploaded to Absalon: Week 43
+• Deadline of pre-paper uploaded to Absalon: appr. one week before presentations

 Read about the study programme and curricula at MSc in Economics